Individual pages from

 attempt to prepare fair copies by hand, especially with a nibbed penpoint and

 dropper fed quill.
-All of the five copies presented here were prepared with more
+All of the five samples presented here were prepared with more

 .